openxpki/openxpki/doc/developer/tests.rst

 Automatically via Travis-CI
 ---------------------------

-Whenever a new commit of the code is pushed onto Github, a Travis-CI test run is triggered that runs all of the active tests.
+Whenever a new commit of the code is pushed onto GitHub, a Travis-CI test run is triggered that runs all of the active tests.

 You can find the results at `<https://travis-ci.org/openxpki/openxpki>`_.